oelmekki/sasty/README.md

 Brings a ncurses interface to inspect Gitlab's SAST reports.

 You must provide a path to a downloaded JSON report.
+If you execute sasty within the analyzed codebase's directory, you will see snippets of the code related to each report.
+You must be at the root of that directory for this to happen.
 ```

 ## Compatibility?